gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 * The settings used for the game are displayed in the top right corner
 * If two shots are too close to each other, a light blue circle is drawn on each of them

-This is an example of a result page:
+This is an example of a result pages:

 <img width="800px" alt="Real impact picture" src="/assets/images/posts/laser_gun_projected_target/documentation/score.png"  style="border: 2px solid black;">